samhaeng/naevner/README.md

  ```

  # Questions or advice
  If you have questions or advice, feel free to open an issue on this repo.
-Thanks!
+Thank you!